COVID-19 in Kearny County

 Our care team will explain these protocols to visitors and answer any visitor questions.

 Thank you for your patience and understanding during this time.
 By putting these precautions in place, we are protecting our patients, team, and communities.
-For more information, please visit our website orhttps://www.cdc.gov/…/community-mitigation-measures.html
+For more information, please visit CDC Coronavirus Website at http://www.cdc.gov/coronavirus/2019-nCoV/index.html.

 Before Entering the Facility, Please Be Prepared to: